AaltoPML/VAI-Lab/README.md

 ```bash
 cd docs && make html
 ```
-The HTML files are generated to `docs/build/html/`.
+The generated HTML pages are in `docs/build/html`.
-Path to index page is ``docs/build/html/index.html`.

 # Feature and Release Schedule :calendar: